shmatsuo/starter-academic/content/event/Consensus2019/index.md

 country: USA

-summary: "This is a short presentation at the session: Not Your Average White Paper: Academic Research on Blockchains."
+#summary: "This is a short presentation at the session.
+Not Your Average White Paper.
+Academic Research on Blockchains."
 # abstract:

 # Talk start and end times.